 The economy that you’re investing in also plays a part in the risk associated with an international bond, so learn how to calculate international market risk to reduce your chances of being exposed to excess foreign market volatility.

-To find out more about international bonds and the role they could play in funding your retirement, read these resources:
+To find out more about international bonds and the role they could play in your investment portfolio, read these resources: